 - MIDI being a language has made it resilient to change.
 The world of technology ebbs and flows around MIDI, and it continues to fit right in.
 As long as a device speaks MIDI’s binary language, then you can use it.
 This is the reason why I think we’ll never see MIDI die.

 My point is that MIDI is here to stay.
-It’s so deeply embedded in the music-making world that it’s unlikely to ever see another universal language for digital instruments.
+It’s so deeply embedded in the music-making world and so many pieces of music studio equipment are equipped with it that it’s unlikely to ever see another universal language for digital instruments.

 The Pros And Cons Of MIDI 1.0

 I want to briefly talk about the pros and cons of MIDI itself before diving into more technical stuff.

 Here are some of the benefits of MIDI in modern-day music making:

 - Convenience – the universal nature of the MIDI protocol has allowed music to progress in some major ways.
 The music we all listen to today wouldn’t be possible without it.

 - Lightweight & compact – the overall size of a MIDI event (or “file” if you will) is exponentially smaller than that of an audio data file.